-24 Stories is an anthology of short stories, written on themes of community and hope, positive stories written by a mix of established authors such as Irvine Welsh, Christopher Brookmyre and Nina Stibbe and previously unpublished writers.
+24 Stories is an anthology of short stories, written on themes of community and hope, by a mix of the UK’s best established writers and previously unpublished authors, whose pieces were chosen by Kathy Burke from over 250 entries.

 From some of the stories featured in the book